This course is part of the UBC Certificate in Biomedical Visualization and Communication.

 - use medical language comfortably and confidently that’s adapted for your audience

 - conduct research online, critically evaluate biomedical and anatomical facts, and disseminate medical information from a place of understanding and confidence

 Week 1: Introduction to Human Anatomy (Orientation) and Embryology

-Week 2: Foundations of Physiology – Homeostasis and Histology
+Week 2: Foundations of Physiology – Cell Biology, Histology, and Homeostasis